bloominstituteoftechnology/Sprint-Challenge-Single-Page-Apps/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 - [ ]  Explain benefit(s) using `client-side routing`?
+Does not make a new request when a user clicks on a link.
+The client-side routing understands that the page is a local page.
+IF something has changed on the server, the app will request the new info.
 > Answer:

 ## Project Set Up